 Sarah Praetorius started studying at the University of Music and Theatre “Felix Mendelssohn-Bartholdy” Leipzig from 2016-2018, first with Guy Ben-Ziony, later with Dorothea Hemken.
 Since 2018 she has been studying at the “Carl Maria von Weber” University of Music, Dresden and at the Rostock University of Music and Theatre with Prof. Piotr Szumiel.
 Additionally, since 2018 she studies with her string quartet “Gyldfeldt Quartett” at the Escuela Superior de Música Reina Sofía Madrid in the class of Günter Pichler.

 Sarah Praetorius has received various chamber music lessons from Frank Reinecke, Christin Schwarz, Caspar Frantz, Wolfgang Mäder, Hanns-Martin Schreiber and Erich Höbarth.
-Furthermore, she gathered musical inspiration through master classes with Erich Krüger, Pauline Sachse, Dietmar Hallmann, Tatjana Masurenko, Pascal Robault, the Kuss Quartett, Anna Lee (Kronberg
+Furthermore, she gathered musical inspiration through master classes with Erich Krüger, Pauline Sachse, Dietmar Hallmann, Tatjana Masurenko, Pascal Robault, the Kuss Quartett, the Vogler Quartett and Anna Lee (Kronberg Academy).

 photo by Max Börner